AI can be a game-changer for sustainability

 - And finally: It identifies patterns and correlations through its learning processes.

 With this operational sequence, AI learns about new things and comes to conclusions about how to improve them.

 This has a wide range of implications in the context of sustainability.
 AI has the ability to learn what makes the world sustainable, and then figure out patterns and insights to improve efficiency.
 As such, AI has the potential to strengthen sustainability in nearly every field, and in all sectors of the economy.

-AI applications are wide-ranging.
+AI applications are wide-ranging and commonly seen in smart cities like New York City.
 From healthcare to automobiles to homes and beyond, the concept and technology can be featured in a number of different fields.
 AI’s contributions improve those fields by making them more sustainable and efficient, increasing productivity over time, and perhaps even immediately.

 Here, we take a look at different applications that suggest what Artificial Intelligence means for sustainability.